yiliu77/Pixel-Dynamics-Transfer/README.md

   - Different dynamics including different gravity and a broken joint for one of the cheetahs

 #### Results
-Naive SAC trained on the two environments could not learn the new policy.
-However, utilizing the three discriminators reached maximum reward.
+Naive SAC trained on the two environments flatlines at -300 reward.
+However, utilizing the three discriminators reached maximum reward of 300.